Gluten-Free Sourdough Soft Pretzels

 Separate the dough into 6 equal pieces.
 Mine were about 120-130 grams per pretzel.
 It is important to make sure all pretzels are the same size so that they bake at the same speed!
 The dough will be very sticky, don’t add extra flour!
 Rather, grease your hands with oil to prevent sticking.

 Once the dough is separated into 6 parts, flour the working surface, take one of the dough pieces, and start rolling it into a rope with your hands.
 As you are rolling the dough, carefully pull it to stretch it out.
 The length should be about 16 inches/40 cm.
-Then, bring the dough into a U-shape, twist the ends over each other twice, and finally, bring the tops to the bottom part of the dough to make the traditional pretzel shape.

 Step 3 – Bake the pretzels

 Place shaped pretzels on the baking sheet lined with a piece of parchment paper.
 Cover them with a tea towel and let them proof for 1-2 hours.
 I let mine sit for 1 hour before the water bath!
+If you are using starter discard with additional yeast, let the pretzels rise for 40-60 min.

 30 minutes before the end of proofing start preheating the oven to 445F/230C.

-Once the pretzels are done proofing, boil 5 cups of water in a medium-large pot with 5 tbsp of baking soda.
+Once the pretzels are done proofing, boil 5 cups of water in a medium-large pot with 5 tablespoon of baking soda.
 If your pot is too large, you can add more water.
-Remember to add 1 tbsp of baking soda per each added cup of water.
-Once the water starts boiling, carefully lower the pretzels into the pot (mine fits 2 at once).
-Boil for 30-50 seconds, you can push the pretzels underwater if they are floating on top.
-Finally, transfer the pretzels from the water bath to the parchment paper using a spider or any other tool that works for you, just be gentle with the pretzels.
+Remember to add 1 tablespoon of baking soda per each added cup of water.

 Don’t worry if your pretzels move and fall out of shape.
 You can reshape them gently once they are out of the water!